grpc/proposal/A58-client-side-weighted-round-robin-lb-policy.md

 In C/C++,  processing OOB load reports is supported with `OobBackendMetricWatcher`. `weighted_round_robin` implements this interface.
 The watcher takes the reference of the subchannel weight object and update weights to it.

-In Java, `OrcaOobUtil` is available in `io.grpc.xds.orca` for OOB load reports but a new API is needed to set and unset the listener in `OrcaOobUtil` to toggle the OOB load report processing.
+In Java, `OrcaOobUtil` is available in `io.grpc.xds.orca` for OOB load reports but a new API is needed to unset the listener in `OrcaOobUtil` to toggle the OOB load report processing.

 In Go, `orca.OOBListener` is available for OOB load reporting but a new API is needed to support enabling and disabling OOB load reporting.

 ### xDS Integration

-`weighted_round_robin` is enabled as the endpoint picking policy of `WrrLocality` of [gRFC A52][A52].
+`weighted_round_robin` is enabled as an endpoint picking policy of `WrrLocality` of [gRFC A52][A52].

 `weighted_round_robin` is added as a new LB policy per [gRFC A52][A52] and is added to `XdsLbPolicyRegistry`.
 The name is prefixed with `ClientSide` to avoid confusion with the pending [gRFC A34][A34] where the endpoint weights are sent by the control plane.